scjx123/ip/docs/DeveloperGuide.md

  - `prepare()` - Sets `isMod` flag according to user's
  - `act()`- Gets `targetList` and calculates the raw ratio of the completed items.
  - `roundedRatioBar()`- Returns a rounded ratio enclosed in square brackets for printing.

-Design consideration:
+**Design consideration:**

-Aspect : How statistics executes
+**Aspect : How statistics executes**
- - **Alternative 1 (current choise):** Create a separate class and get list of tasks/taken modules' task and scan through them to calculate statistics
+ - **Alternative 1 (current choice):** Create a separate class and get list of tasks/taken modules' task and scan through them to calculate statistics
 	 - Pros: Reduces Coupling and increase testability as a software unit itself.
 	 - Cons: May have performance issues in terms of memory usage

+ - Alternative 2: initialize statistics as 0 a

 ### 4.3 Checker Feature
 ![here](Images/Checker_Diagram.png)